neuroevobench/neuroevobench/Readme.md

 We provide 4 different problem classes with a total of 11 tasks.
 The majority of tasks are concerned with neuroevolution problems, i.e. the optimization of neural network weights.
 But we also provide BBOB and HPO-C task wrappers for completeness.
 You can also add your own tasks, e.g. have a look at the [`addition`](https://github.com/neuroevobench/neuroevobench/tree/main/neuroevobench/problems/addition) task for an easy-to-adapt example.

-## Basic `NeuroEvoBench` Usage
+## Basic `NeuroEvoBench` Usage & Task API

-Each specific task requires 3 core ingredients:
+Each specific task requires 3 core ingredients in order to be supported by `NeuroEvoBench`:

 1. `Policy`: Defines the network/BBO substrate to optimize its parameters.
 2. `Task`: Defines the task (e.g. rollout of robot policy / loss evaluation of net).